Salvia albimaculata

-Salvia albimaculata is a perennial shrub that is native to a very small region in Turkey, at 1200 m elevation in the Taurus Mountains.
+Salvia albimaculata (handsome sage) is a perennial shrub that is native to a very small region in Turkey, at 1200 m elevation in the Taurus Mountains.
 It is under 30 cm tall, and about 25–30 cm wide, with small greenish-gray evergreen leaves.
 The royal purple flowers, with a distinctive white patch on the lower lip, are about 2.5 cm long, in whorls of 2–5.
 The name, albimaculata, means 'spotted with white'.